Elizabeth Gaskell: Legacy

 The house on Plymouth Grove remained in the Gaskell family until 1913, after which it stood empty and fell into disrepair.
 The University of Manchester acquired it in 1969 and in 2004 it was acquired by the Manchester Historic Buildings Trust, which then raised money to restore it.
 Exterior renovations were completed in 2011; it is now open to the public as a historic house museum.
 In 2010, a memorial to Gaskell was unveiled in Poets' Corner in Westminster Abbey.
 The panel was dedicated by her great-great-great-granddaughter Sarah Prince and a wreath was laid.
 Manchester City Council have created an award in Gaskell's name, given to recognize women's involvement in charitable work and improvement of lives.
 A bibliomemoir Mrs. Gaskell and me: Two Women, Two Love Stories, Two centuries Apart, by Nell Stevens was published in 2018.

 The playwright Margaret Macnamara wrote a play based on the novel which was performed in 1949.
-Her novel Wives and Daughters aired on BBC television in 1999.
+An adaptation of her novel Wives and Daughters aired on BBC television in 1999.
 In 2004, a television film miniseries aired on BBC television of her 1854 novel North and South.
-In 2007, her three part novella Cranford starring Judi Dench aired on BBC television.
+In 2007, a five part serialisation of her novel Cranford starring Judi Dench aired on BBC television.

 The Gaskell Memorial Hall, Silverdale's village hall, is so named because while funds were being raised for the building of the hall in 1928 a donor offered £50, or £100 if it was named thus: the conversation is recorded by novelist Willie Riley in his autobiography.

 The rebuilt Cross Street Chapel in Manchester houses a collection of memorabilia of the writer in the Gaskell Room of the new building.